 - not a threat to land inheritance - you can still leave it to whomever you wish.

 - not a new tax - it replaces existing taxes - initially Council Tax and Business rates.

-- not a pancea - others reforms are required to make things fairer.
+- not a panacea - others reforms are required to make things fairer.

-Important note: LVT is collected nationally and, if it is used to replace Council Tax, it is distributed to Local Authorities according to need - so they can meet their legal obligations.
-It does not mean that Councils with high value property will do well - the proceeds from the national tax are shared by all local authorities.
+For simplicity and efficiency LVT is collected nationally and, if it is used to replace Council Tax, it is distributed to Local Authorities according to need - so they can meet their legal obligations.
+It does not mean that Councils with high value property will do well - the proceeds from nationally collected LVT are shared by all local authorities.

 Land Value Tax (LVT) has supporters from the right to the left, from the Institute of Economic Affairs to us, and from all political parties: Green, Labour, Liberal Democrat and Conservative.
 Reasons may vary between organisations and individuals but it comes down to what is fair and what works.